stevenjdunn/porecycler/README.md

 normal       | `default`                            | medium (10)              | Merged with bridges & multiplicity = 1
 bold         | `‑bold`                              | low (1)                  | Merged wherever possible

-Uniycler is blessed by great documentation, if you're want to know more about how it bridges contigs please visit: https://github.com/rrwick/Unicycler#conservative-normal-and-bold
+Uniycler is blessed by great documentation, if you want to know more about how it bridges contigs please visit: https://github.com/rrwick/Unicycler#conservative-normal-and-bold

  ## Unclassified Reads
  During basecalling, Albacore will output all reads it was not able to sucessfully demultiplex in the 'unclassified' directory.
 By default, PoreCycler ignores these reads, and instead uses Porechop to repeat the barcode binning and create a consensual file.
 These resulting assembly will therefore be constructed of demultiplexed reads that both Albacore *and* porechop agree on.